surge-synthesizer/monique-monosynth/README.md

 version of JUCE, but we may want to also release in situations where open source is still possible, but GPL3 is not, and then want to use the MIT license.

-As a result, we are asking individual contributors who want to contribute to Shortcircuit XT to sign a CLA.
+As a result, we are asking individual contributors who want to contribute to Monique Mono-Synth to sign a CLA.
 We have used the Canonical/Harmony 1.0 CLA http://selector.harmonyagreements.org with the following choices:

 1. You retain copyright to your code. *We do not need you to assign copyright to us*.